Dre Campbell Farm

 Takeaway

-This is an extensive list of natural pest-repellent plants to consider growing to protect your vegetable garden and home.
-Moreover, many of these plants attract beneficial insects.
+This article lists plants that can repel pests.
+Consider growing them to protect your vegetable garden and home.
+Many of these plants attract beneficial insects.

 4 comments